shubham119413/interview-rag/README.md

 # 🧠 Interview RAG — AI-Powered Interview Insights

+Product managers, researchers, and hiring managers record dozens of interviews weekly — but extracting insights, themes, and key takeaways is slow and inconsistent.
+They want to ask questions directly from their corpus of interviews (“What themes emerged around pricing?” or “Summarize candidate strengths”), but current tools:
+- Are expensive (per-token costs in OpenAI, Gemini APIs).
+- Are opaque (no visibility into retrieval quality).
+- Lack local deployment options for sensitive data.
+- Have high latency, especially when transcribing or embedding new data.

 **Interview RAG** is a lightweight Retrieval-Augmented Generation (RAG) app built for product managers and researchers to analyze interviews and summarize insights from PDFs, audio, and video files — all locally and cost-efficiently.
 It uses:

 - ✅ FastAPI for backend API